st4ple/solid-jekyll/README.md

 This is a Jekyll port of the Bootstrap theme by [blacktie.co](http://www.blacktie.co).

 ###Usage

-1. Fork this repository to get started.
+[Fork](https://github.com/st4ple/solid-jekyll/fork) this repository to get started.
-1. Customize:
+#####Customize
-`/_config.yml`: Most general settings and data like site name, colors, address, etc. can be configured and changed right in the main config file.
+Most general settings and data like site name, colors, address, etc. can be configured and changed right in the main config file: `/_config.yml`
-`/home.html` The content of the Home page can be changed here.
-`/about.html` The content of the About page can be changed here.
-`/portfolio.html`  The content of the Portfolio page can be changed here.
-`/contact.html` The content of the Contact page can be changed here.
+The content of the Home page can be changed here: `/home.html` The content of the About page can be changed here: `/about.html` The content of the Portfolio page can be changed here:`/portfolio.html` The content of the Contact page can be changed here:`/contact.html`
-1. Add content:
+#####Add content
-Delete the demo content and publish your own content:
+Delete the demo content and publish your own content.

-`/_posts/blog/` Create a Blog post in this directory by creating a file called `yyyy-mm-dd-name-of-post-like-this.markdown`  with the following template:
+Create a Blog post by creating a file called `yyyy-mm-dd-name-of-post-like-this.markdown` in the `/_posts/blog/` directory with the following template:
 ```markdown
 ---
 layout: post          #important: don't change this